How does written authorization differ from informed consent?

 I am doing research in Botswana, does HIPAA apply to research performed at international sites?

 Since the research is taking place in an international setting, HIPAA authorization is not required from study participants.
-However, HIPAA protections apply to the use and collection of PHI by agents of the University of Pennsylvania and the Children's Hospital of Philadelphia as part of this research.
+However, HIPAA protections apply to the use and collection of protected health information (PHI) by agents of the University of Pennsylvania and the Children's Hospital of Philadelphia as part of this research.
 This means that as an investigator, you are obligated to treat the data to the same protections as if it were collected from subjects at CHOP.

 Can I review my own office records to plan for a new study without IRB approval?

-You can not use, view, or record PHI without doing one of the following three things:
+You cannot use, access, or record PHI on human subjects without doing one of the following three things:

 - a Written Authorization; or